wdi-sg/gitbook-2018/06-ruby-rails/ruby-classes/oop.md

 ### How to specify / model data

 How do you know what objects you need?
 In fact we have already done a data modeling exercise- creating ERDs.
-When you are creating an object model for an app or business, an ERD is what you would make.
+When you are creating an object/class/data model for an app or business, an ERD is what you would make.

 In the real world an ERD sits somewhere between a table-level database specfication, and a class implementation specification.
 (It depends on the job.)

+Note: *This ERD has nothing to do with DB tables.
+You are specifying a set of classes, and the data and methods in each class.*

 ---